thousandlemons/English-words-pronunciation-mp3-audio-download/README.md

 If the word you are looking for is not in the list, you should probably try some other sources.
 Ask me for help if you wanna make a crawler for the source you found but you don't know how.

+Also please let me know if you find the MP3 URLs don't work anymore.
+The owners may change the URLs at any time, but it's OK, coz we can always make a new crawler to find all the audio files again.

 ## Getting Started

 * Download & install [Python 3](https://www.python.org/downloads/)